 National Guardsman is 1st US service member to die from coronavirus, Esper announces

-A member of the New Jersey National Guard died on Saturday after being hospitalized for over a week, becoming the first U.S. servicemember to succumb to coronavirus.
+A member of the New Jersey National Guard died on Saturday after being hospitalized for over a week, becoming the first U.S. service member to succumb to the coronavirus.

 Gov. Phil Murphy, D-N.J., said he was "heartbroken by the loss" of Capt.
-Douglas Linn Hickokhad, who was a drilling guardsman and physician’s assistant for the Guard.
+Douglas Linn Hickok, who was a drilling guardsman and physician’s assistant for the Guard.

-Hickokhad had been in the hospital since March 21 after testing positive for COVID-19, according to a statement by the Pentagon released Monday.
+Hickok had been in the hospital since March 21 after testing positive for COVID-19, according to a statement by the Pentagon released Monday.

 PENTAGON TO BUY 8,000 VENTILATORS IN $84M DEAL, OFFICIALS SAY